mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Casra did not look amused.
 "There are many layers to every person, Kipnu, just as there are many layers to this island.
 Setre sent you to me because she knows you have an unwavering spirit and a curious mind.
 But all of that is wasted if you choose to remain ignorant."

 "I am ignorant of many things, but this is not one of them.
 I know what I saw.
 Half of everyone here is a slave to the other half.
 There is no complicated system of layers that can justify that.
-Setre and Shinna have built a colony from the labor of kanosin addicts.
+Setre and Shinna have built a village on the backs of kanosin addicts.
 There is nothing else that could possibly justify what they've done."

 Casra formed a wistful wrinkle on hae brow.
-"Nothing in Ulukoma holds a shred of justice, but it would be naïve of you to think that either of them want Ulukoma to be this way.
+"Nothing in this place holds a shred of justice, but it would be naïve of you to think that either of them wished for Ulukoma to be this way.
 They are not inherently evil as people.
-They are the emergents of an evil system that they are trying to fight against."
+They are emergents of an uncaring system that they are trying to fight against without bloodshed."

 "Casra, respectfully, you're hanging on to an idea of who they used to be.
 I don't blame you: it's easier to remember your friends at their best."

-"You know nothing about what they mean to me!" thi snapped at him and hae skin turned flush with frustration.
+"You know nothing about us!" thi snapped at him and hae skin turned flush with frustration.

 Kipnu rebuked hae, "Right and wrong has to mean something if our lives are to make any sense."

-"And you would know the difference after two days here?" thi asked pointedly.
+"And you would know the difference?" thi asked pointedly.
 Linyu grasped Casra's hand and settled hae.
 "You think you're superior to everyone here – that you don't belong here.
 Everyone does.
 But we all came to this island as criminals under the laws of our people.
 Laws that can paint us however they want.
 Tell me, was it wrong for you to be punished for defending your bundmaman?
 Or was it right to send a dangerously violent man to a place where he posed no threat to anyone else?
 Does your life make any sense now that right and wrong has been decided for you?" thi paused to take a deep breath and wipe the moisture from hae cheek.
 "Shinna and Setre didn't choose to build things this way.
 They came to this conclusion by watching me fail to keep this place together.
 As our numbers grew, smugglers began showing up on our shores, promised things that I could never provide.
 Then Shinna brought antikan and used it to gain power over the addicted.
-I don't think thi knew that the smugglers were running everything until they openly threw their support behind hae and the rest of Ulukoma followed.
+Thi didn't know that the smugglers were running everything until their leader openly threw his support behind hae and the rest of Ulukoma followed in an instant.
 They were so entrenched by then that nothing could have stopped them."

 "That's ridiculous.
 This whole island hangs on hae every word.
 Thi could have all the smugglers thrown into the ocean if thi wanted."

+"We would all starve to death if that ever happened," said Casra.
+"We don't have Ara to do our work for us here.
+There is no steam to cook with, no steel to build with.
+Kanosin is all we have to trade for some semblance of civility."
+Hae face was flush with stress and thi looked away to calm haeself down.
+"Everything here that isn't kelp and fish comes from the drug trade.
+The smugglers keep us alive and addicted so we can give them kanosin."

+"Then why stay here?" he asked.
+"Why not leave?"

+"Our people are still here.
+Setre is still here.
+Every person that lived here had a bond to everyone else.
+Raising children, falling in love, building the village – everything was done with an unbounded trust in each other.
+We accepted our divisions, our arguments; by working through them we accomplished great things.
+I cannot simply go back to being a Rudjani doctor as if this place isn't a part of me now.
+I cannot abandon my people.
+This is where I belong."

-"We would all starve to death if that ever happened," said Casra, and a sobering realization came to Kipnu that he had been every bit as ignorant as Casra said he'd been.
+A sobering realization came to Kipnu that he had been every bit as ignorant as Casra said he'd been.

-He paused looked back at Casra with a look of regret.
 "I believe you," he said.
-"You wouldn't be hiding out here in the middle of the forest if you could live amongst the others."
+"But then why are you hiding out here in the middle of the forest?"

-"The powerful people of Ulukoma would highly prefer if I never came back," thi said.
+"The smugglers would highly prefer if I never came back," thi said.

 "And if Setre sent me to you," he said, "then I'm sure you have a plan that involves my 'unwavering spirit' in some capacity."